ah-lasheen/FitBitAlarms/README.md

 # FitBit Alarms

-A smart alarm system that uses Fitbit sleep data to optimize wake-up times and integrates with smart devices for alarms.
+A smart alarm system that uses Fitbit sleep data to optimize wake-up times based on calculated circadian cycles.

 ## Project Overview

 This project aims to create a system that:
-- Tracks user sleep patterns using Fitbit
 - Analyzes sleep data to determine optimal wake-up times
-- Integrates with alexa smart devices
+- Integrates with your fitbit device devices
 - Provides a web interface for configuration and monitoring

 ## Relevant Links: